sandialabs/Payette/Documents/Documentation/Files/building.rst

 * *Use the* `Enthought <http://http://www.enthought.com/>`_ *Python distribution*

-  This option is the simplest and, perhaps, most powerful as Enthought provides a very complete Python distribution that has a promised "one click installation".
+  This option is the simplest and most powerful as Enthought provides a very complete Python distribution that has a promised "one click installation".
   Both free and paid versions are available.
 The free version provides all of the prerequisites for *Payette*.

 * *Install from your systems package manager*